bakerkretzmar/movements-of-movements/content/collections/documents/another-world-is-possible-and-we-can-build-it-revised-urgent-call-to-the-regional-and-international-counter-hegemonic-movements-organizations-and-networks-of-civil-society-to-an-online-meeting-on-june-27-2020.md

 ---
-title: '‘Another World Is Possible And We Can Build It !’, Revised Urgent Call to the regional and international, counter-hegemonic movements, organizations, and networks of civil society, to an online meeting on June 27 2020'
+title: '‘Another World Is Possible And We Can Build It!’, Revised Urgent Call to the regional and international, counter-hegemonic movements, organizations, and networks of civil society, to an online meeting on June 27 2020'
 author: 'Members of WSF International Council, June 2020'
+file_attachment:
-file_attachment: 'Members-of-WSF-International-Council-meeting-in-Porto-Alegre-in-2020,-June-2020--Another-World-Is-Possible-And-We-Can-Build-It-!,-Urgent-Call,-REVISED-x-rita-freire-170620.pdf'
+  - 'Members-of-WSF-International-Council-meeting-in-Porto-Alegre-in-2020,-June-2020--Another-World-Is-Possible-And-We-Can-Build-It-!,-Urgent-Call,-REVISED-x-rita-freire-170620.pdf'
-updated_by: 5d156462-836a-4acc-b981-891a934b1d86
+updated_by: aa42db52-fe4d-4c2d-95a6-de6a3b43d0eb
-updated_at: 1593030309
+updated_at: 1593789019
 id: 36944a7b-ee3a-4537-8ad1-ddfb06360926
 content:
   -